multiprocessio/multiprocess.io/site/blog/2022-07-25-database-integration-testing.md

 ![A list of DataStation database test files](/integration-tests.png)

-Aside from testing basic UI interactions and backend CRUD operations, integration testing DataStation connectors to these databases is the most important part of developing DataStation.
-Since DataStation is an open-source project, these integration tests can run freely in Github Actions.
+Integration testing DataStation connectors to these databases is basically the most important part of developing DataStation.
+Thankfully, since DataStation is an open-source project, these integration tests can run freely in Github Actions.

 # Testing non-SaaS databases